SIE practice questionmediumDiscretionary Accounts

 Why C — Written trading authorization (power of attorney) from the customer

-Before exercising discretion — meaning the rep chooses the asset, action (buy/sell), or amount — the customer must provide written authorization, typically a limited power of attorney.
-Verbal authorization (A) is not sufficient for discretionary authority.
-FINRA approval (C) and minimum balances (D) are not requirements for discretionary authorization.
-Note: if the customer specifies the asset and action but lets the rep choose only the time or price, this is NOT considered discretion.
+Before exercising discretion, meaning the rep chooses the asset, action, or amount, the customer must provide written authorization, typically a limited power of attorney.
+Verbal authorization is not sufficient for discretionary authority.
+FINRA approval and minimum balances are not requirements for discretionary authorization.
+If the customer specifies the asset and action but lets the rep choose only the time or price, this is not considered discretion.

 Turn it into reps